minad/org-modern/README.md

 ## Updates

 - v0.1 features a complete re-write to use font-lock directly.
 This has a few benefits:
-  1. Does not rely on org mode buffer face names for recognizing blocks, so `org-src-block-faces` can have arbitrary faces applied, e.g. for different `src` languages, as in the screenshot at right.
+  1. No longer relies on org-mode face names for recognizing blocks, so `org-src-block-faces` can have arbitrary faces applied, e.g. for different `src` languages, as in the screenshot.
   2. Eliminates the "race" between font-locking and applying the prefix text properties.
   3. Enables in-text bracket decorations for "bulk-indented" blocks, for example blocks situated in an arbitrarily-nested plain list item.